bask0xff/YAGEC/README.md

 # YAGEC

-YAGEC - Yet Another Game Engine (Canvas version) is for developing 2D games for Android mobile devices, such as match-three, 2048, chess, word games, and others.
+YAGEC - Yet Another Game Engine (Canvas version) is for developing 2D games for Android mobile devices, such as checkers, match-three, 2048, chess, word games, and others.

 For more information, please see here: https://jitpack.io/#bask0xff/YAGEC